MahadMuhammad/FirstContributions/gsoc.md

 #### Approach an organization about doing the project anyway

 For those GSoC contributors with the drive to forge ahead without GSoC financial support, you may find that a community really is interested in your project anyway.
-Don’t be afraid to approach your community, GSoC org admin or mentors you communicated with about future contribution.
+Don’t be afraid to approach your community, GSoC org admin or mentors you communicated with about future contributions.

 Perhaps you can work on a smaller portion of your idea over a longer period of time on your own, or find another project better suited.